 You lose money when your team loads and unloads tools.
 Perfecting your truck set up will make a world of a difference.
 Having to constantly transport and exchange different tools to sites is a waste of time and money.
 Not only does preparing for a job site eliminate this but having fully stocked trucks that don’t need extra attention is even better.
 Getting trucks that allow you to do this may be costly initially, although they are a great return on investment.
 Grunder suggests not picking up trucks off the lot and ordering them custom to better fit your company’s needs.

 Fourth: Have Standard Procedures for All that You Do

 The key word for this point is, all.
 There should be a reason behind each and everything you do.
 Having procedures for everything will set a standard in your company and make you more reliable to customers.
 Procedures take the guesswork out of things.
 When your team isn’t guessing, they are working and gathering momentum that turns into dollars.
 Will rules be broken?
 Yes, but rules can stretch when needed and provide accountability when broken.

 Fifth: Have a Culture of Continuous Improvement

 It is an attitude as much as it is a culture.
 At Wolf Creek, we’re known for our Culture of Curiosity.
 We’re constantly looking for ways to improve.
 Being completely behind your company will set an example for your team.
-Encourage employees to present ideas because in the end, you need all then help you can get to develop a successful business.
-You can accomplish more working together than tying to improve by yourself.
+Encourage employees to present ideas because in the end, you need all the help you can get to develop a successful business.
+You can accomplish more working together than trying to improve by yourself.